Purple Sock Day logo with purple sock as the L in purple.

 josh

-Josh Wintersgill is a multi-talented and highly successful young British entrepreneur, aspiring Paralympian and founder of Able Move.
-His company produces a range of daily disability living aids, including the well known easyTravelseat, an innovative transfer sling designed specifically for wheelchair users to help with transferring in and out of a wheelchair, particularly when flying by air.
+Josh Wintersgill is a multi-talented & highly successful young British entrepreneur, aspiring Paralympian & founder of Able Move.
+His company produces a range of daily disability living aids, including the well known easyTravelseat, an innovative transfer sling designed specifically for wheelchair users to help with transferring in & out of a wheelchair, particularly when flying by air.

 Victoria standing against a black fence and dressed in a black fedora.